-Experience the history of printing, books and type-setting.
-One of the oldest book and print museums is located right at the heart of Mainz just across from the cathedral.
+Experience the history of printing, books, and type-setting.
+One of the oldest book and print museums is located right at the heart of Mainz, just across from the cathedral.
 Founded in 1900 by a group of citizens from Mainz, the Gutenberg Museum is dedicated to Johannes Gutenberg, the man behind one of the most important inventions in the history of mankind.

 Among the biggest treasures of the collection are two original Gutenberg Bibles printed around 1450.
-Another highlight is the recreated workshop of Gutenberg were skilled printers demonstrate how books were printed in the 15th century.
+Another highlight is the recreated workshop of Gutenberg where skilled printers demonstrate how books were printed in the 15th century.
 A short film introduces visitors to the life and work of the inventor of the modern printing press.
-An audio guide (in German, English and French) guides you through the enlightening exhibition.
+An audio guide (in German, English, and French) guides you through the enlightening exhibition.
 There are also five special-interest tours through individual sections of the museum.

 A visit to the Gutenberg Museum's education workshop is always a special treat.
 In the printing shop, visitors can try their hand at typesetting and printing, assisted by skilled printers.
 The Gutenberg Museum offers a range of educational events for young and old and a well-stocked museum shop.
-Close to the museum, visitors find several coffee shops and restaurants.
+Close to the museum, visitors can find several coffee shops and restaurants.